 If you need more information, please contact the organisers.

-Visa and customs information
+Covid and visa information

 Visa information for Hungary